Two common configurations for utility trailer tarps are:

 In most cases, grommets can just be evenly spaced along the sides of the tarp but sometimes it is important for the grommets to align or straddle the trailer fasteners.
 If you require exact grommet positioning we can usually accommodate this provided you send us a diagram that shows the grommet positions.
 Generally, you would place a tape measure at one end of the tarp and supply us with the inch markers where you would like the centres of the grommets to be positioned.
 It is best to send us a diagram showing your grommet locations if you need these to be precise.
 Usually, spacing your grommets every couple of feet is sufficient.

 Some trailers have tailgates that are higher than the rest of the sides or other special obstacles that can't be easily covered with a standard fitted tarp.
 One solution to cover such a trailer is to have us cut flaps in the tarp to allow it to go around the tail gate or other obstruction.

 Notice here that we have aligned the grommets on either side of the flap so that the corner can still be well secured.
 It is possible to add flaps to both the front and the back if required.

 Tail lights and license plates are another common obstruction that makes it difficult to cover the trailer using a flat or fitted tarp.
+Unlike the earlier example where the taillight assembly was at the back of the trailer, here we see that it is a few inches from the back.
 What we can do in this case is to cut a slit out of the tarp to wrap around the taillights.
-These slits are always reinforced with seatbelt material to prevent tearing.
+These slits are always reinforced with seat belt material to prevent tearing.

 Unlike typical polypropylene tarps that tend to rip and fray during a long journey due to the wind force, our utility tarps will hold up for years.
 Even with our heavier material, we still recommend that the tarp be securely fastened since prolonged wind flapping will eventually weaken the vinyl.